 How, you ask?
 Well, let me tell you.

 Is it wrong to post angry rants on business Facebook Pages?
 No. I’m not saying that.
 I think we all deserve to have a good whinge about crappy customer service or policies when we’ve been affected by it, and let’s be honest – it’s much easier to post to a Facebook Page than write a letter, email or make a phone call.
 That’s fine.
-So probably I shouldn’t be blaming the actual post-writers in this scenario.
-It’s the 65,000 people that see fit to ‘like’ these mundane, dime a dozen posts that pisses me off.
-I don’t care about their friend’s shit customer service experiences, because here’s a memo: I’ve got my own.
-I don’t want my Facebook newsfeed littered with others’ first world problems.
+So probably, I shouldn’t be blaming the actual post-writers in this scenario.
+It’s the 65,000 people that see fit to ‘like’ these mundane, dime-a-dozen posts that piss me off.
+I don’t care about their friend’s shit customer service experiences because here’s a memo: I’ve got my own.
+I don’t want my Facebook newsfeed littered with others’ first-world problems.
 I’VE GOT MY OWN.

-When I check my Facebook newsfeed (all 3,000 times a day) I want to stalk the shit out of my friends to see what is going on in their lives, and make sure mine is at least 492 times better.
-It’s like a 30 second coffee catch up with dozens of people at once – minus the calories, and the really long-winded boring stories about their pets (hypocrisy intended).
+When I check my Facebook newsfeed (all 3,000 times a day), I want to stalk the shit out of my friends to see what is going on in their lives and make sure mine is at least 492 times better.
+It’s like a 30-second coffee catch-up with dozens of people at once – minus the calories and the really long-winded boring stories about their pets (hypocrisy intended).
 I like it.
 It’s cathartic, and it takes my mind off the things I should be doing, like working.
 Or watching the road.
 Happy days.
-Until now, when I instead am faced with these viral posts telling me that some person I don’t know is angry with some company I don’t care about for some reason that sounds pretty fucking lame to me.
+Until now, when I instead am faced with these viral posts telling me that some person I don’t know is angry with some company I don’t care about for some reason, that sounds pretty fucking lame to me.
 Why does that person get tens of thousands of likes?
-And why does Facebook then see fit to put that ‘story’ on my newsfeed, when I neither know the person who posted it nor do I ‘like’ the Page it was posted on.
+And why does Facebook then see fit to put that ‘story’ on my newsfeed when I neither know the person who posted it nor does I ‘like’ the Page it was posted on?
 WHY ZUCKERS???
 This is where Facebook needs to step in and take some responsibility.
 This is like reverse advertising.
 It still sucks that it’s forced on me, but this time it sucks for the brands involved even more.
 So who exactly is winning?

 And that’s what is ruining my Facebook experience.
 Seriously people stop liking these posts unless they are something EXTREMELY IMPORTANT AND/OR FUNNY.
 And if anyone has a direct line to Zuckers, please tell him to stop showing this shit on my newsfeed and go back to pictures of babies and cats and coffees (and who thought anyone would ever say that).